buzziyad-dev/FlaskWebInterface/replit.md

 - Preferred communication style: Simple, everyday language.
 - **Database Policy**: Do NOT reset/reseed the database during development.
 Data persistence is critical.
 Only run seed_data.py if explicitly requested or during initial setup.
 - **Admin Display Policy**: Admin users must be excluded from leaderboard and top community reviewers displays.
+Banned users must also be excluded.

 ## System Architecture